-In 2008, after seven years of research and development, MyOutcomes® was launched as a Web-based version of the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller, Ph.D. and Barry L. Duncan, Psy.D.
-That same year, they co-authored “Consumer-Driven Outcomes Management: A New Paradigm for Quality Improvement in Behavioral Health,” which detailed how empowering consumers to take a more active role in assessing mental healthcare outcomes dramatically improves the quality and efficiency of services.
-The white paper also called upon the U.S. President and Congress to require consumer-driven outcomes management as a centerpiece in reform of the behavioral health industry.
+In 2008, after seven years of research and development, MyOutcomes® was launched as the web-based version of the Partners for Change Outcome Management System (PCOMS), developed by Scott D. Miller, Ph.D. and Barry L. Duncan, Psy.D.
+That same year, they co-authored “Consumer-Driven Outcomes Management: A New Paradigm for Quality Improvement in Behavioral Health,” detailing how quality and efficiency of service improves by empowering consumers to take an active role in assessing mental healthcare outcomes.
+This white paper called upon the U.S. President and Congress to require consumer-driven outcomes management as a centerpiece in reforming the behavioral health industry.

-Version 14 of MyOutcomes was released on 28th November 2015.
-MyOutcomes® Version 14 included important changes to benchmarking and reporting features.
-The most impactful changes with this release were the move from an expected treatment response based on average client progress to a new more clinically significant equation that predicts and reports treatment outcomes by comparing individual client responses to both successful and unsuccessful treatment episodes.
+Fall 2015 saw the release of MyOutcomes® Version 14.
+Aside from important changes to benchmarking and reporting features, use of an expected treatment response based on average client progress was replaced by a more clinically significant equation predicting and reporting treatment outcomes by comparing individual client responses to both successful and unsuccessful treatment episodes.

-In the spring of 2016, we release Version 15.
-The most notable innovations in Version 15 include: The ability to easily separate or combine ORS and SRS performance metrics for children, adolescents and adults.
-Enhanced data point roll over information, which not only provided more information about current session responses but now appears even on skipped sessions.
-An onscreen option to switch between the SRS (Session Rating Scale) and the GSRS (Group Session Rating Scale) for those clients who are receiving both group and individual counselling.
-And finally, a new home screen customization option which allows you to set the number of clients you want displayed.
+In the spring of 2016, Version 15 was released with enhanced data point roll-over information, the ability to easily separate or combine ORS and SRS performance metrics for children, adolescents and adults, an option to switch between the SRS and the GSRS, and a home screen option that allows you to customize the number of clients you want displayed.

-In the fall of 2016, we release Version 16, which included a number of upgrades to MyOutcomes Mobile, as well as three new Validity Indicators.
-The Validity Indicators are as follows:
+In the fall of 2016, we release Version 16, which included a number of upgrades to MyOutcomes® Mobile, as well as three new Validity Indicators: